ekxide/iceoryx2-book/source/getting-started/event-driven-communication.md

 In programming, control flow is about _when_ a function executes, while data flow is about _what inputs_ it receives.
-In iceoryx2 these two concepts are separated on purpose, unlike in many network protocols where receiving data automatically involves a syscall that wakes up the process.
+In iceoryx2 these two concepts are separated on purpose, unlike in many network protocols where receiving data automatically involves a syscall that wakes up the participant.

 Messaging patterns like publish–subscribe and request–response define the data flow.
 The event messaging pattern handles control flow.
 Why split them?
 Because